GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 * Include a screenshot of your dashboard when you manage to get it to stop responding through extreme load testing
 * Create a CPU usage alert for your app instance → you should get a notification sent your email
-* Get the alert to check the average for each minute Document...
+* Get the alert to check the average for each minute

+Document...
 * How to setup CPU usage alert
 * Include a screenshot of the email you received as a notification
 * Post a link to your documentation in the chat by Mon 9:30
-* In Azure, remove your dashboards and alert and action group Document...
+* In Azure, remove your dashboards and alert and action group

+Document...
 * How to clean up for this task
 * Link to help with Step 2 above: https://www.stephenhackers.co.uk/azure-monitoring-alert-on-virtual-machine-cpu-usage/

 Hints:
 * You need to set the threshold low enough that the CPU utilization will trigger an alert when you do heavy load testing and you get an email notification
 * During cleanup: After deleting your alert, you will still need to delete your action group

+---

+# Monitoring and Responding to Load/Traffic: Worst to Best
+* `No Monitoring`: This is the worst scenario where no monitoring is set up.
+You won’t be aware of any issues until they cause significant problems.
+* `Basic Monitoring`: Using basic metrics like CPU usage and memory consumption.
+This provides some visibility but might not be enough to catch all issues.
+* `Threshold-based Alerts`: Setting up alerts based on specific thresholds (e.g., CPU usage > 80%).
+This helps in catching issues early but can lead to alert fatigue if not tuned properly.
+* `Dynamic Thresholds`: Using dynamic thresholds that adjust based on historical data.
+This reduces false positives and provides more accurate alerts.
+* `Comprehensive Monitoring`: Combining metrics, logs, and traces to get a full picture of your system’s health.
+This is more complex but provides the best insights.
+* `Automated Responses`: Setting up automated actions in response to alerts (e.g., scaling up resources).
+This ensures quick mitigation of issues without manual intervention.
+* `Predictive Monitoring`: Using machine learning to predict potential issues before they occur.
+This is the most advanced and proactive approach.